balt-dev/ilo-sitelen/README.md

 ## Installation

+First, install `fcitx5-chinese-addons` (might be named `fcitx5-table` on your distribution), as it adds the required `table` input method.

-Download the repository, and copy the `table` and `inputmethod` folders (not their content, the actual folders) to your `~/.local/share/fcitx5` directory.
+Download the repository, and run `./install.sh`.